FarronF/limerick-council-meetings/meetings/2020/02/24-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 29th October 2020.md

 The issue of land purchase and zoning was also discussed.
 Seamus Hanrahan to send LCCC

-owned sites to all newly elected councillors in the coming weeks.--- **Item 1: (c) Strategic Goals/Priorities for 2020**
+owned sites to all newly elected councillors in the coming weeks.
+---
+**Item 1: (c) Strategic Goals/Priorities for 2020**

 Ms. Aoife Duke spoke about the Strategic Goals and Priorities for 2020.
 The following broad